Terms and Conditions

 - Possession of an offensive weapon

-- Climbing over or standing on barriers or fences, entering prohibited areas or accessing closed areas
+- Climbing over/on or standing on any barrier (permanent or temporary) or fence, entering prohibited areas or accessing closed areas

 - Putting staff, visitors, any person or animal at harm or at risk

 - Is, or appears to be, under the influence of drugs or alcohol